joezuntz/plot/README.md

 Downloading
 -----------
-If you know what git is and how to use, then do that.
+If you know what git is and how to use it, then do that.

 Otherwise, save the file: